Thank you for reading our post, please rate this article at the end.

 Of course, it is challenging to predict safety when the sea is rough, but you might be surprised to know that most overboard accidents occur in calm waters.

 What does that indicate?
-That these situations are easily preventable.
+These situations are easily preventable.
 Find out how:

 Follow the Thumb Rule